 Though they are used for the same reason, there is a big difference between bailing someone out of jail and getting a bond.
 Bail is cash, or when a person pays the court directly.
 A bond, or “surety” bond, is when your friends or family members use a third party (i.e. a bondsman) to front the money for bail.

-If you’re ever in a situation that calls for bail, it’s time to do some research.
+If you’re ever in a situation that calls for bail, it’s time to do some research pertaining to how bail bonds work.
 This is because bail bonds are complicated and can vary based on the crime, your record, and several other factors.
-To help get you started, Bail Hotline has thrown together a crash course in bail bonds that covers all the need-to-know info.
+To help get you started, Bail Hotline has thrown together a crash course in bail bonds that covers all the need-to-know information including answers to questions such as, “how do bail bonds work?”, “what role does a bondsman play?”, and other relevant queries.